-But if your hosting plan does not include SSL feature for free then you have to buy an SSL for your website.
-But if you are a beginner then spending money for SSL is sometimes not possible.
+But if your hosting plan does not include an SSL feature for free then you have to buy an SSL for your website.
+But if you are a beginner then spending money on SSL is sometimes not possible.

 Install Let’s Encrypt on Shared Hosting:

 The first step of this process is to generate the SSL certificate for your domain.
 To generate an SSL certificate you have to verify that you own this domain and you have full control over it.
 To do this go to sslforfree.com enter your domain in the box provided (See the picture).

 After entering your domain in the box provided you have three different options for verifying your domain ownership.
 You can go through any one of these.

 Since you are going to install SSL for your shared hosting then you also have FTP login details of your hosting account.
 So put those details (Hostname, user ID, and password, leave the Port and Directory fields unchanged, these details usually contained in the welcome email from the hosting provider) correctly in the form provided and your domain ownership will be automatically verified.
 After that, your certificate will be successfully generated.
 Download the files to your computer.

 If you haven’t the FTP details or you have any problem with FTP verification then you can verify domain ownership by uploading files to your hosting server.
 To do this click on Manual Verification and then click on Manually Verify Domain.
 You have to download the two files provided to you.

 After downloading the files go to your cPanel account and click on File Manager.
 Now you have to create a folder named .well-known and open this folder create another folder here named acme-challenge, usually these two folders already present within your hosting drive, but if these are not present then you have to create them manually.